American employment still isn’t as safe as it should be. It’s shocking that 150 workers die every day in America.

 If you guessed our very own Texas, you guessed right!
 Every other state in the nation requires employers to carry workers’ compensation.

 However, the sad truth is that even though it exists in other states, many times the insurers still end up not paying for things they should.
 But in Texas, you have an added level of challenge stacked against you when you get injured, or if your loved one dies on the job.

 Since employers are not required to carry workers’ comp, and it can cost them a fair sum of money to have it, what do you think they most often choose to do?

 We agree, the system’s stacked against workers.
 But, it’s the system we have here in Texas.
 So, you have to deal with it as it is.

-And, the good thing is, our Dallas injury lawyers only charge when you win.
+And, the good thing is, injury attorneys only charge when you win.
 You pay nothing up front.
 So, you can get the very best legal representation even if you don’t have any money for a Dallas work injury lawyer.